 Contact Us to Get Started

 It is highly recommended that those wishing to pursue EB-1C visa consult with an immigration attorney who is experienced managing EB-1C applications.
 Potential applicants or sponsoring employers who wish to pursue an EB-1C visa should call the offices of KPPB Law or, contact our firm online.
 Our immigration attorneys are highly experienced in managing EB-1C applications and we are confident in our ability to help secure the best results possible.
-We offer free initial consultations either by phone or at our offices.
+We offer consultations either by phone or at our offices.
 Contact us to learn more about your eligibility and how we can help you move forward with your case.